websight-io/docs/docs/docs/developers/development/page-editor/extending-editor/index.md

 The key of _Web Fragments_ loaded by _Page editor_ to get extensions is `websight.editor.spi.extension`.
 Expected default export should provide object with `init` function with single argument which will be _Page editor_ object.

-To register the fragment provide the OSGi components implementing `pl.ds.websight.fragments.registry.WebFragment` interface providing information about the fragment key, location of the JavaScript file and ranking used to order imports.
+To register the fragment, provide the OSGi components implementing `pl.ds.websight.fragments.registry.WebFragment` interface providing information about the fragment key, location of the JavaScript file and ranking used to order imports.

 Required Maven dependency (see the version of `websight-fragments-registry` bundle used in your system in